7 Things Faroe Islanders Love About Faroe Islands Tourism

 With a very limited hotel capacity, people’s homes are an important part of how travellers are accommodated in the Faroe Islands.
 People all over the country are sharing their homes with the foreign guests adding significantly to the effect of spreading the value of tourism across the country.

-4. Opportunity for cultural exchange
+4. Opportunity for Cultural Exchange

 Faroe Islands people talking